 6 National PTA Dues: all of the above, on the national level.

 Student involvement in middle, junior high and high schools is a very important part of PTA.
-PTSAs encourage student involvement.
-To be successful with student involvement, it is necessary to involve students as full members, with all the rights of the parent, teacher and other adult members.
+In fact, PTSAs encourage student involvement.
+Students are involved as full members, with all the rights of the parent, teacher and other adult members.
 It is very valuable to involve the students in all planning and decision making for all of your PTAs projects.
-The students are a great asset, for they are very in tune with what is really happening at the school and what is needed.
+Students are an asset; they are in tune with the needs of the school.

 SCPTA offers leadership development assistance in many forms.